mitushijain18/CodeAlpha_App_development_Task/CodeAlpha_Fitness_tracker_app/readme.md

-# Flashcard Quiz App
+# Fitness Tracker App

 ## Project Overview

-The Flashcard Quiz App is an interactive learning application that helps users learn and revise concepts using digital flashcards and quizzes.
-The application allows users to view questions, reveal answers, attempt quizzes, and check their performance through an easy-to-use interface.
+The Fitness Tracker App is a health and fitness management application designed to help users monitor their daily activities, track workouts, and maintain a healthy lifestyle.
+The application allows users to record fitness-related information such as exercise routines, steps, calories, and progress.

-The main purpose of this project is to create an engaging educational tool that improves learning and revision through interactive methods.
+The main goal of this project is to provide a simple and interactive platform for users to track their fitness goals and improve their daily habits.

 ## Features

-* Interactive flashcards for learning
+* Track daily fitness activities
+* Record workout details
+* Monitor calories burned
-* Question and answer display
+* Track steps and activity levels
-* Quiz-based learning system
-* Automatic score calculation
+* Set fitness goals
+* View progress updates
 * User-friendly interface
-* Instant feedback on answers
 * Responsive design

 ## Technologies Used